-What are AIs and Chatbots?
+What are AIs, Chatbots, and Generative AI?

 AI and chatbot are both terms that are used very loosely in popular media.